ngrx-utils/ngrx-utils/README.md

 ### `@Select` decorator

 * This has always been in the wish list of developers in the first days of ngrx.
-No more `this.prop = this.store.select(/* some prop */)` in your Component, now you can use `@Select` decorator instead This will also cache you selector and then reuse it when you select from a same piece of state for performance purpose.
+No more `this.prop = this.store.select(/* some prop */)` in your Component, now you can use `@Select` decorator instead.
+This will also cache you selector and then reuse it when you select from a same piece of state for performance purpose.

 > Note: The Select decorator has a limitation is it lack of type checking due to [TypeScript#4881](https://github.com/Microsoft/TypeScript/issues/4881).